sunpy/sunpy/docs/guide/acquiring_data/hek.rst

 ************************
-Using SunPy's HEK module
+Using sunpy's HEK module
 ************************

 The Heliophysics Event Knowledgebase (HEK) is a repository of feature and event information about the Sun.
-Entries are generated both by automated algorithms and human observers.
-SunPy accesses this information through the `~sunpy.net.hek` module, which was developed through support from the European Space Agency Summer of Code in Space (ESA-SOCIS) 2011.
+Entries are generated both by automated algorithms and human observers. sunpy accesses this information through the `~sunpy.net.hek` module, which was developed through support from the European Space Agency Summer of Code in Space (ESA-SOCIS) 2011.

 A simple query
 **************